 As I mentioned earlier, eco-friendly cleaning products are cleaning products that benefit and help preserve and save the environment and your health.
 They can also come in various ways, including natural household products, DIY cleaning products, and manufactured cleaning products you can buy at a store or online.

 Natural household products like baking soda and vinegar are great for cleaning and are very low-priced and affordable.
-DIY eco-friendly cleaning products are also affordable and can consist of natural household products, in addition to essential oils or other natural soaps.
+DIY eco-friendly cleaning products are also affordable and can consist of natural household products and essential oils or other natural soaps.

-If you’re interested in learning more about green cleaning products and green cleaning, take a look at our article What Everyone Needs to Know about Green House Cleaning.
+If you’re interested in learning more about the pricing of eco-friendly cleaning products, take a look at our article – Understanding the Higher Price of Eco-Friendly Products